CristinaMoraru/DoViP/docs_make/src/Running.md

   * value is Integer
   * default is 2
 #### `NONInt_th_completeness_CheckV_HMM`
-  * this parameter gives the minimum completeness of a viral contig when the method for determining the completeness is HMM
+  * this parameter gives the minimum completeness to keep a viral contig when the method for determining the completeness is HMM
   * value is Float
   * default is 10.0

 ### INTEGRATED viruses branch: options to select final viral contigs
 At the end of the workflow DoViP keeps only the INTEGRATED viruses that fullfill certain criteria.
 The selection depends on the method used by CheckV to estimate the viral contig completeness, on the value of the viral contig completeness, and on the number of initial predictors that outputed the respective viral contig.